EduardoN/azure-powershell/src/Network/Network/help/Remove-AzVirtualNetworkSubnetConfig.md

 ## EXAMPLES

-### 1: Remove a subnet from a virtual network and update the virtual network
+###Example 1: 1: Remove a subnet from a virtual network and update the virtual network
 ```
 New-AzResourceGroup -Name TestResourceGroup -Location centralus
     $frontendSubnet = New-AzVirtualNetworkSubnetConfig -Name frontendSubnet